 It doesn’t take willpower to lose weight and be healthy.
 It takes knowledge of how to work your own body.

-In my post You’re a Scientist – Quit Bitching and Act Like One, I made a comment I’d like to clarify.
+In my post How to Use the Scientific Method for Superior Health, I made a comment I’d like to clarify.
 I said “Your body, your responsibility.”

 I hope you didn’t roll your eyes when you read that.
 I meant something completely different than the popular view that people who are overweight just aren’t trying hard enough or using enough willpower.

 It Doesn’t Take Willpower to Crack a Safe

 Learning your body is like cracking a safe.
 Say your body has a 10-digit code you should use for optimal health.
 There are literally 10 billion combinations that could be right for you.
 For a lot people, 0123456789 works.
 OK, great.
 When that doesn’t work, we start grabbing at other numbers at random.

 This website says try 0213456789.
 Damn, didn’t work.